 Version 1.17—coming later this year—will see the release of one of our biggest, most powerful features yet: Maintenance by Metric!
 Until now, Helm CONNECT has only supported maintenance routines triggered by dates or by running hours.
 With Maintenance by Metric you’ll be able to trigger your maintenance routines with any cumulative reading, whether that’s running hours, fuel burn, number of tows, or any other metric you choose.
 We’ve heard first-hand from our customers how maintenance could be improved (and costs reduced) by basing it on fuel burn, and we’re excited to make that possible in Helm CONNECT.

-In Version 1.17, we’ll also introduce a couple of cool new tools in Helm CONNECT Personnel so payroll clerks can automatically top crew members up to full paychecks from their banks, and crew dispatchers can use special pay rates while they’re planning crew changes.
+In Version 1.17, which you an read about here, we’ll also introduce a couple of cool new tools in Helm CONNECT Personnel so payroll clerks can automatically top crew members up to full paychecks from their banks, and crew dispatchers can use special pay rates while they’re planning crew changes.